Missing or corrupt c:\windows\system32\drivers\ntfs.sys

-To restore a missing or corrupt ntfs.sys file you must have the Windows XP CD and follow the below steps.
+To restore a missing or corrupt ntfs.sys file, you must have the Windows XP CD and follow the steps below.

 - Insert the Windows XP CD into the computer and restart the computer.

-- At the command prompt type the below command.
+- At the command prompt, type the command below.

 copy x:\i386\ntfs.sys c:\windows\system32\drivers

-- If ntfs.sys is still on the computer you'll be prompted if you wish to overwrite the file.
+- If ntfs.sys is still on the computer, you'll be prompted if you want to overwrite the file.
 If prompted, press the Y key for Yes to overwrite the file.

-- Once the file has been successfully copied remove the CD and reboot your computer.
+- Once the file is successfully copied, remove the CD and reboot your computer.

 Overclocking related issues

-If you're or have in the past overclocked your computer restore your computer back to the system defaults to make sure it is not the cause of your issue.
-Improper settings, especially those with bus or memory speeds can cause issues with your memory or other systems settings, which can cause file corruption.
+If you have previously overclocked your computer, restore your computer back to the system defaults to make sure it is not the cause of your issue.
+Improper settings, especially those with bus or memory speeds, can cause issues with your memory or other systems settings, which can cause file corruption.